Improving Adversarial Robustness via Joint Classification and Multiple Explicit Detection Classes: Conclusion

 \section{Conclusion}

-We improved the trade-off between standard accuracy and robust verifiable accuracy by introducing a training mechanism for training networks with multiple abstain classes.
-We observed that adding multiple abstain classes results in a ``model degeneracy'' phenomenon where not all abstain classes are utilized.
-To avoid model degeneracy when the number of abstain classes is large, we propose a regularizer scheme forcing the network to utilize all abstain classes.
+We improved the trade-off between standard accuracy and robust verifiable accuracy of the shallow and deep neural networks by introducing a training mechanism for networks with multiple abstain classes.
+We observed that increasing the number of abstain classes results in the ``model degeneracy'' phenomenon where not all abstain classes are utilized, and regular training can lead to solutions with poor performance in terms of standard and robust verified accuracy.
+To avoid the model degeneracy when the number of abstain classes is large, we propose a regularizer scheme penalizing the network if it does not utilize all abstain classes in balance.
 Our experiments demonstrate the superiority of the trained shallow and deep networks over state-of-the-art approaches on MNIST and CIFAR-10 datasets.
-Our code is available at \url{https://github.com/optimization-for-data-driven-science/MultiAbstain}.
+We have used multiple detection classes to improve the performance of the verifiable neural networks.
+However, the application of multiple detection classes can be beyond such networks for detecting out-of-distribution samples or specific types of adversarial attacks.